Entertaining Chidambaram’s plea against remand will set bad precedent says CBI

 The CBI further said that Chidambaram has not pointed out any extraordinary circumstances which would have justified any deviation from the consistent practice being followed.

-"There are no extraordinary or grave circumstances which justifies the petitioner to by-pass the statutory remedies which are resorted to by all citizens challenging the order of remand and there may be no justification for allowing the petitioner to do so by entertaining the present SLP," it said and sought dismissal of appeal filed by Chidambaram.
+"There are no extraordinary or grave circumstances which justify the petitioner to by-pass the statutory remedies which are resorted to by all citizens challenging the order of remand and there may be no justification for allowing the petitioner to do so by entertaining the present SLP," it said and sought dismissal of appeal filed by Chidambaram.

 INX media case: SC directs Chidambaram to remain in CBI custody till Sep 5